hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 1. Make sure you are connected to **your personal GitHub account**.
 If you don't have an account, you can create one now [here](https://github.com/join).

-2. A Google account to use Google Docs is recommended.
+>Note: A Google account to use Google Docs or a MS-Word document can be used to submit your contributions (blog post, new platform page, new event card) if you prefer to submit your contribution through a word document rather than through CMS editor.
 Google Docs seems to be a good way to provide review feedback to authors.

-3. Open the [HPE DEV Content Management System (CMS)](https://developer.hpe.com/admin) and select **login with GitHub**.
+2. Open the [HPE DEV Content Management System (CMS)](https://developer.hpe.com/admin) and select **login with GitHub**.

 <center><img src="media/guide-login-with-Github.png" width="600" height="300"></center>

-4. If you are prompted to authorize the "HPE Dev Web Portal CMS" by HPEDevCom, please click "Authorize HPEDevCom"
+3. If you are prompted to authorize the "HPE Dev Web Portal CMS" by HPEDevCom, please click "Authorize HPEDevCom"

 <center><img src="media/Github-Authorize-application-v2.png" width="800" height="600"></center>

-5. Select **Fork the repo** to initiate a copy of the HPE DEV Web CMS into your own GitHub account.
+4. Select **Fork the repo** to initiate a copy of the HPE DEV Web CMS into your own GitHub account.
 (In GitHub, this will appear as a new
     repository: ***yourAccountname/hpe-dev-portal***).
 This private copy of
     the repository is going to be used to make your changes to the web